ka40/AE4350-assignment/README.md

         self.train()

-\vspace{1em}
-\noindent The static d-set is then implemented in the following snippet, by taking the column vectors of the observation matrix that correspond to the numbers found in the static dset list.
+The static d-set is then implemented in the following snippet, by taking the column vectors of the observation matrix that correspond to the numbers found in the static dset list.

 def manual_dpatch(self, obs_input):